 Condition: At Lake County, some individuals who collect and receipt cash can also post receipts to the general ledger system and make bank deposits.
-Also, an individual who maintains the general ledger, makes journal entries, and reconciles bank accounts also does some cash receipting.
-In addition, the same person who processes cash disbursements has the ability to print and sign checks.
+In addition, an individual who maintains the general ledger, makes journal entries, and reconciles bank accounts also does some cash receipting.
+The same person who processes cash disbursements has the ability to print and sign checks.
 At the department level, many of these functions are also not segregated.